dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/api-reference/ui.md

 **Parameters**

-`newMode` : specify the mode to switch to.
+`newMode` : specifies the mode to switch to.
 Allowed values are ""editor" and "viewer".

 **Code Snippet**